Index News Docs Issues Source

 Spartan is a protocol similar to Gemini, but without TLS.
 It is supported through the spartan shell script, and like Finger, it uses Chawan’s nc to make requests.

 Spartan has the very strange property of extending gemtext with a protocol-specific line type.
-This is sort of supported through a sed filter for gemtext outputs in the CGI script (in other words, no modification to gmi2html was done to support this).
+This is implemented as a sed filter for gemtext outputs in the CGI script (in other words, no modification to gmi2html was done to support this).

 Local schemes: file:, man: